Personal Or Online Interview: Choose Wisely

 • Skype interviews don't work well for top management positions

-Soft skills and body language is critical for senior managers.
-In spite of the video, it’s impossible to fully access these qualities in distance.
-That’s why top managers are interviewed face-to-face only.
+Soft skills and body language are critical for senior managers.
+In spite of the video, it's impossible to fully access these qualities in a distance.
+That's why top managers are interviewed face-to-face only.
+Virtual interviews are rarely selected for jobs that do not imply remote work arrangements.

 • It's more difficult to build rapport

-During the face-to-face interview it’s easier to build rapport with an interviewer and make them like you.
-And, as you perform better during face-to-face interview, your odds to get a job offer increase.
-As follows, Skype interview gives you fewer chances to win the job.
+During the face-to-face interview, it's easier to build rapport with an interviewer and make them like you.
+And, as you perform better during face-to-face interviews, your odds of getting a job offer increase.
+As follows, a Skype interview gives you fewer chances to win the job.
+Video platforms do not fully empower you to present your personality.

 In-person interview